A masterpiece of the early Italian Renaissance, Andrea Mantegna’s Bridal Chamber has been described as the most beautiful room in the world.

 Cartography is the production of geographical maps and globes.
 It has evolved both as a science and as an art.
-This is why powerful people love collecting artifacts about cartography in special rooms or even commission geographical frescoes in majestic halls.
+This is why powerful people love collecting artifacts about cartography in special rooms or even commission geographical frescos in majestic halls.
 Join us in the discovery of three beautiful halls of maps and globes!

 The rich and powerful wanted to travel without leaving home, but also to demonstrate their superiority in terms of culture and money.
-The realization of halls of geographical maps and globes was a symbol of knowledge of the world, of financial possibilities, of love for art, and naturally of the rule of lands.
+The realization of halls of geographical maps and globes was a symbol of knowledge of the world, financial possibilities, love for art, and naturally, of the rule of lands.
 It was a celebration of science and discoveries, but also an auto-celebration of their own power

 Many artists, painters in particular, contributed to the decoration of the rooms.
 The favorite subjects were episodes from the history of the Farnese family, but also mythological and geographical themes.
 They all contributed to celebrate the power and majesty of the family itself.

 A very impressive room is the Hall of the Globe or of the Geographical Maps.
-The name comes from the frescoes depicting the whole world, although the aforementioned “globe” is actually a planisphere.
+The name comes from the frescos depicting the whole world, although the aforementioned “globe” is actually a planisphere.
 Still today, there is no consensus among experts about the artist responsible for these masterpieces.
 However, many researchers think that the main artist was probably Giovanni Antonio from Varese.

 On the four walls, the artist represented the world.
 Europe and Africa are on the right, while on the left are America and Asia.
 Additionally, Italy and Judea are on the bottom wall.
 On the front wall there is a planisphere, including all the continents except Oceania.
 Moreover, Greenland is included in America.
 Besides these little inaccuracies, the planisphere is very precise.
 How could this be done?
 The maps and descriptions of the great travelers were fundamental for sure.
 But that’s not enough to explain such accurate proportions.
-Some experts think that the frescoes could have been updated throughout the following years.
+Some experts think that the frescos could have been updated throughout the following years.

 The room also contains another fascinating work on the ceiling, a representation of the Zodiac.